0mniteck/Signal-Desktop-Mobian/README.md

 1. Build docker container: `sudo ./buildscript.sh` about 10 minutes.
 2. Build ringrtc: `/ringrtc-buildscript.sh` then `exit` about 1 hour.
 3. Build signal-desktop: `/signal-buildscript.sh` then `exit` about 2 hours.
-4. Copy the output from `builds/release/` to your Mobian Arm64 device.
+4. Copy the output from `builds/release/` to your Mobian Arm64 device and install.
+5. Copy `signal` to /usr/bin, and launch by running `signal`.

 ## See also:
 * included .cast files are asciinema demo files watch if you need help.